natematias/design-governance-experiments/assignments/3-participate-GBBC/README.md

 # Experiencing The Great Backyard Bird Count
 Designing and analyzing high quality field experiments requires a thorough understanding of the context in which an experiment occurs.

-In this assignment **in pairs**, you will participate in the Great Backyard Bird Count, record a timeline of your experience, and write about how the experience has changed your ideas for theories of change.
+In this assignment **in pairs** due on **Tuesday Feb 18 by 9pm**, you will participate in the Great Backyard Bird Count, record a timeline of your experience, and write about how the experience has changed your ideas for theories of change.

 ![Great Backyard Bird Count banner](gbbc.png)